$\mathbf{RP}^n \# \mathbf{RP}^n$ and some others admit no real projective structure: Abstract

 \section{Abstract}

-A manifold $M$ possesses an {\em $\rpn$-structure} if it has an atlas consisting of charts mapping to $\SI^n$, where the transition maps lie in $\SL_\pm(n+1, \bR)$.
-In this context, we present a concise proof demonstrating that $\rpn\#\rpn$ and a few other manifolds do not possess an $\rpn$-structure when $n\geq3$.
+A manifold $M$ possesses a {\em real projective structure} if it has an atlas consisting of charts mapping to $\SI^n$, where the transition maps lie in $\SL_\pm(n+1, \bR)$.
+In this context, we present a concise proof demonstrating that $\rpn\#\rpn$ and a few other manifolds do not possess a real projective structure when $n\geq3$.
 Notably, our proof is shorter than those provided by Cooper-Goldman for $n=3$ and \c{C}oban for $n\geq 4$.
-To do this, we reprove the classification of closed $\rpn$-manifolds with infinite cyclic holonomy groups by Benoist due to a small error.
-We will leverage the concept of octantizability of $\rpn$-manifolds with nilpotent holonomy groups, as introduced by Benoist and Smillie, which serves as a powerful tool.
+To do this, we reprove the classification of closed real projective manifolds with infinite-cyclic holonomy groups by Benoist due to a small error.
+We will leverage the concept of the octantizability of real projective manifolds with nilpotent holonomy groups, as introduced by Benoist and Smillie, which serves as a powerful tool.